GROWTH TRACK: DEEPER

 JOIN A MINISTRY TEAM

-In this week's class, we encouraged you to complete a ministry teams card to help you get connected to a place to serve.
+In this session, we encouraged you to live on mission personally and corporately.
+Serving at Christ Community in a vital part of that!
+To learn more about serving and find your fit, let us know below.
 Perhaps you have questions about where to serve or find yourself in a unique situation.
 Our pastors would love to talk to you about that.
 Use the button below to reach out to a pastor to talk more about where you can serve.

 INVESTING IN ETERNITY